HigherOrderCO/Bend/docs/syntax.md

 Receives a type defined with `type` and expects `Result/bind` to be defined as a monadic bind function.
 It should be of type `(Result a) -> (a -> Result b) -> Result b`, like in the example above.

-Inside a `do` block, you can use `ask`, to access the continuation value of the monadic operation.
+Inside a `with` block, you can use `ask`, to access the continuation value of the monadic operation.

 ```rust
 ask y = (div 3 2)